GRADES 4-5 SCIENCE AND VISUAL ART

 Step 2: Explain that students will create a work of art outside using materials they find in their outdoor space, similar to the work of Andrew Goldsworthy.
-The transient artwork should demonstrate: a.
+The transient artwork should demonstrate a.
 Changes over time b.
 The process of Erosion and c.
 The physical properties of rocks and minerals.

 Step 3: In student groups, move outside and have students explore the materials and create their artwork that demonstrates the above criteria.

-Closing: Each group (or the teacher) takes a photograph of their group artwork.
+Step 4: Each group (or the teacher) takes a photograph of their group artwork.
 Each group presents their work to the class and explains each criteria.